 The secret to a great event or a successful construction project is planning.
 Right down to the minor details.
-You’ve considered site access, the materials you need, security measures and even hydration points,but what about sanitation?
-Do you know how many portable toilet blocks you need?
+You’ve considered site access, the materials you need, security measures and even hydration points, but what about sanitation?
+Do you know how many portable toilets you need to hire?
 Where should you place your portable toilets?
 And how much space will this all take?

 When it comes to ensuring the proper sanitation, there are a number of things to consider.
 How many people will be at the event?
 Do you need changing facilities on your construction site?